open/close all folders

 Films — Animated

 - In The Batman vs. Dracula, our hero finds a cure for vampirism, but it won't work on Dracula himself — just those he's turned.

 - Horror of Dracula has Harker, who in this version is bitten and makes a desperate attempt to stake Dracula and his female minion before actually turning into a vampire.
 He doesn't manage to finish the job before sundown and Van Helsing grimly has to stake him.

 - Rise: Blood Hunter: Though Sadie is very determined to get revenge for her unwilling (and unplanned) vampirisation on the bloodsuckers of L.A., she slips when it comes to feeding on a poor schlub offering her a lift.

 - The Star/Laddie subplot of The Lost Boys.
 "YOU TRIED TO MAKE ME A KILLER!"

-- The Fly (the remake) has doctor Brundle try to reverse the onset of the creature he's becoming.
+- The Fly (1986) has doctor Brundle try to reverse the onset of the creature he's becoming.
 He fails.

 - Incidentally, it seems that the girl became much more bloodthirsty (or downright sadistic) after the cure was applied.

 - Nick from The Forsaken.
 It is heavily implied in the movie that all vampire hunters have always mostly consisted of people who have been bitten.
 The rules of vampirism state that all potential vampires are freed from their curse if the "head vampire" who originated that strain is killed (an idea mocked in the Vampire: The Masquerade – Bloodlines video game).